 Beer Road, Seaton – Management Plan.
 Produced by the Axe Vale and District Conservation Society, 2015.

-Plantlife verge guidance: The conservation organisation Plantlife has produced a guide to verge management which sets out management principles for road verges.
+Plantlife verge guidance: The conservation organisation Plantlife has produced a ‘Managing Grassland Road Verges Best Practice Guide’ which sets out management principles for road verges.